 NX password scrambling and unscrambling algorithms in python 2.7

 The NX web page entitled “The password scrambling algorithm in NX client” describes their password scrambling algorithm in C++ and perl but it does not describe it in python.
 Nor does it describe how to unscramble the data.
+This blog describes how I implemented both algorithms in python.
+I was surprised that NX didn’t use a standard symmetrical key algorithm like blowfish or DES for storing the keys but they must have some good reason.

 DOWNLOADS